1995parham/dotfiles/docs/scripts.md

 ## Applications

-For each package, I mentioned its _script_ and how you can run it.
-Application that has their command in all lower case means you can run them from CLI, but those have title case are the one you need to lunch them from your launcher.
+For each package, I mentioned its _script_ or the way of installation and how you can run it in each operating system.
+Application that has their command in all lower case means you can run them from CLI, but those have title case are the one you need to lunch them with your launcher.
-`(?)` means the application did cause good experience for me on that OS.
+`(?)` means the application didn't cause good experience for me on that OS.
 Always check [are we Wayland yet](https://arewewaylandyet.com/) to find your software on sway.

 |          Role          | How to Install?                   | Archlinux                                 | OSx            |